 Question: Which machine produces the best extraction?

-We don’t really think there’s much difference between the E61 and the BZ grouphead.
-Both produce cafe standard quality.
-The Bezzera Strega’s spring piston design should have an upper edge.
+We don’t think there are much differences between the E61 and the BZ.
+Both are capable of producing cafe standard quality.
+The Bezzera Strega’s spring piston design should be one notch better.

-Heat exchanger models have a heat profile to release a wider spectrum of flavours, and only brew with fresh water, thus it remains our recommended type of boiler heating system.
+Heat exchanger models have a heat profile to release a wider spectrum of flavours, and brew with only fresh water, thus it remains our recommended type of boiler system.

 Question: Which machine is the most durable?

-Spring pistons are definitely more long lasting, given the fact that there are much lesser components and the pump doesn’t require working as hard to pull the extraction.
-Extraction is instead done by solid springs, which can easily last for decades.
+Spring pistons are extremely durable, are machines that you can pass to the next generation with lesser servicing.
+It is possible as there are much lesser components and the pump doesn’t work hard to pull the extraction.
+Extraction is done by a set of solid springs, which can easily last for decades.

 Question: Are the machines hard to use?

-For the Bezzera Strega, it requires strength for the user to pull down the lever, thus it is not recommended for petite ladies and children.
+For the Bezzera Strega, it require some strength for the user to pull down the lever.
+Thus it is not recommended for small ladies and children.